AI Workshop: learn to build apps with AI →

 CSS Tips: How to make an element smaller or bigger with CSS

-Sometimes you might have the need, especially when designing a page, to scale an item so it looks smaller, or bigger.
+Sometimes you might need to scale an item, especially when designing a page, so it looks smaller, or bigger.

 You can use the CSS zoom property to scale any HTML element.